wlingca/rdssms/workshop/content/Lab4/1_paramoptions/_index.en.md

 * Now click on `Parameter group` and from the **Parameter groups** notice the Property name, Allowed Values, Modifiable options.

 {{% notice info %}}
-* Parameter options allow you to modify some of the parameters like **trace flags** and **configuration options (sp_config)**.
-Not all of the settings are configuraable.
+Parameter options allow you to modify some of the parameters like **trace flags** and **configuration options (sp_configure)**.
+Not all of the settings are configurable.
 You are allowed to modify values for parameters where Modifiable flag is true as shown the image below.
 {{% /notice %}}
 {{% img "param4.png" "ParamOption" %}}